brettChapman/Nimbus_Cluster/README.md

 scontrol ping (pings slurmctld and shows its status)
 ```

-If after setting up all services, some services appear to be inactive after runninng the ```status``` commands, try running the following commands to restart them:
+If after setting up all services, some services appear to be inactive (dead)/failed after running the ```status``` commands, try running the following commands to restart them (I found this to be the case for slurmd with my 2nd slurm cluster setup):
 ```
 sudo service slurmdbd restart
 sudo service slurmctld restart